 Positive Behavioral Interventions and Systems (PBIS) - CHS is a PBIS school.
 See the PBIS Behavior Matrix on page 6.
 A major component of the PBIS initiative is to communicate expected behaviors and appropriate behaviors with students more extensively in order to decrease disciplinary infractions.
-The targeted area for improvement for 2019-2020 is a reduction in tardiness and absences.
+The targeted area for improvement for 2023-2024 is a reduction in tardiness to class and overall absences from school.
 In doing so, we hope to build stronger relationships in communication between school and community.
 It was decided that this would be the focal point by analyzing student discipline data.
 Students at CHS must always comply with reasonable requests of faculty members.
 At CHS, we define "reasonable request" in this way: